julienrbrt/woningfinder/docs/deployment.md

 # Deployment

+## GitHub Actions

+We use GitHub Actions in order to test our code.
+The repository is tested and build every push.
+Moreover, in order to support properly the housing corporations, we are testing our implementation everyday at 4 in the morning.

 ## Environment Variables

 The environment variables are loaded from the `.env` first.
 If not present, it will fallback to the system environment variables.